 To become an accounting manager, earn a bachelor's degree in accounting, finance, or a related field.
 Many accounting managers pursue a master’s degree in business administration or accounting to further their career opportunities.
 All accountants need to be certified; acquire the nationally recognized Certified Public Accountant (CPA) credential through the American Institute of Certified Public Accountants (AICPA).
 Seek an entry-level accounting position to gain experience in the finance industry.
 Keep accurate records, learn from senior accountants, and earn promotions to become qualified for an accounting manager position.

 As an expert CPA, a good accounting manager will catch financial mistakes, advise company department heads on financial choices, and evaluate a company’s business transactions and profits.
 Accounting managers are also responsible for the work of their department or team.
 Proper training and oversight of the junior accountants are necessary for a successful staff.
 Set a good example by being prompt for appointments, keeping accurate records, and organizing the goals for each member of your team.
 Provide support and solve problems when issues arise.
 A good accounting manager is open to new ideas, like advanced software that will speed up the accounting process, but is also aware of the department’s budget and needs to avoid unnecessary expenditures.

 Accounting Manager Job Description Sample

 With this Accounting Manager job description sample, you can get a good idea of what employers are looking for when hiring for this position.
-Remember though, every employer is different and each will have unique qualifications when they hire for their Accounting Manager position.
+Remember, every employer is different and each will have unique qualifications when they hire for a Accounting Manager role.